 A sand dam is a reinforced rubble cement wall built across a seasonal sandy river.
 They are a simple, low cost, low maintenance technology that retains rainwater and recharges groundwater.
 Sand dams are the most cost-effective method of water conservation in dryland environments.

-The Water Project is proud to provide funding and organizational support to ASDF, a pioneer in sand dam construction in Central Kenya.
+The Water Project is proud to provide funding and organizational support to help pioneer sand dam construction in Central Kenya with local partners like Africa Sand Dam Foundation.
 Our projects are holistic in approach supporting sand dam contruction, hygiene training, farmland terracing, seed distribution and shallow well development.
 These water projects help unlock potential through a sustainable, locally owned and community constructed solution.

 By re-charging the aquifer, sand dams provide enough water to establish tree and vegetable nurseries.
 Together, sand dams, farmland terracing and tree planting form a cycle of water and soil conservation that is self-perpetuating.
 Conserving water and soil on farms increases soil fertility, reduces the time spent collecting water, and increases the time available to farm, learn and innovate.